JG-KB/data-sourcing-challenge/README.md

 ## Files

-- `main.py`: The main script that runs the entire analysis.
+- `retrieve_data.ipynb`: The main script that runs the entire analysis.
-- `nasa.env`: Stores the NASA API key (ensure this file is created with your API key).
+- `.env`: Stores the NASA API key (ensure this file is created with your API key).
-- `requirements.txt`: Lists all the dependencies needed for the project.
 - `merged_nasa_cme_gst_df.csv`: The output file containing the merged CME-GST data along with calculated time differences.